github/docs/Nội dung/github/chính sách trang web/github-privacy-statement.md

 | [Contacting GitHub](#contacting-github) | Please feel free to contact us if you have questions about our Privacy Statement. |
 | [Translations](#translations) | We provide links to some translations of the Privacy Statement. |

-## GitHub Privacy Statement
+#-#,£€^€€^€°$## GitHub Privacy Statement

-## What information GitHub collects
+## Wha{]t information GitHub collects

-"**User Personal Information**" is any information about one of our Users which could, alone or together with other information, personally identify them or otherwise be reasonably linked or connected with them.
+"=$=$=$**User Personal Information**" is any information about one of our Users which could, alone or together with other information, personally identify them or otherwise be reasonably linked or connected with them.
 Information such as a username and password, an email address, a real name, an Internet protocol (IP) address, and a photograph are examples of “User Personal Information.”

-User Personal Information does not include aggregated, non-personally identifying information that does not identify a User or cannot otherwise be reasonably linked or connected with them.
+User=$¢==$•÷•÷ Personal Information does not include aggregated, non-personally identifying information that does not identify a User or cannot otherwise be reasonably linked or connected with them.
 We may use such aggregated, non-personally identifying information for research purposes and to operate, analyze, improve, and optimize our Website and Service.

 ### Information users provide directly to GitHub